aishwaryawahane/poverty_predictor/README.md

 - Scaling up traditional survey based data collection methods are expensive.

 ## Step 1: Understanding the problem
+- Firstly, I had to clearly define the question I am attempting to answer - Could satellite imagery be used to predict poverty?
-- Firstly, I had to decide which countries could be considered for the analysis.
+- The next step was to decide the data source for analysis.
+Which countries could be considered for the analysis?
 I chose Rwanda since the country has consistently surveyed datasets.
-- Next, among measures like Average wealth index, expenditure data, etc., I chose wealth index factor score from DHS Surveys as the measure of poverty, for each cluster (smallest region, whose co-ordinates are provided by the public datasets).
+- Also, among measures like Average wealth index, expenditure data, etc., which measure should be used to predict poverty?
+Most reliable sources of measure are scores from LSMS data or DHS data.
+I chose the wealth index factor score from DHS Surveys for each cluster, which are the smallest regions in Rwanda whose co-ordinates are provided by the public datasets.

 ## Step 2: Data Collection
 - I applied to DHS [official site](https://dhsprogram.com/Data/) and downloaded household and GPS datasets for the year 2010.
 The best part about DHS datasets is that they provide files in various formats to make analysis easier.